iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.14.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 3 reviews"/>
 </p>

+> Good concept, terrible execution: huge layout shifts and slow responses with no visual feedback on tap events make for a horrible user experience.
+It's hard to mess up buttons and forms this badly without some concentrated effort.<br> :date: __2020-11-21 15:10:55__

 > Mine won't work away from computer<br> :date: __2020-11-10 17:19:45__

 > Good idea.
 I've been using it for a while now.
 On the other hand it tells me I should self-isolate for fourteen days LITERALLY EVERY TIME I self-report - even after a month of "no symptoms".
 The worst I've ever reported is a mild headache.
 I don't get it.<br> :date: __2020-11-05 17:55:23__